 Props for Entertainment

-Movies, series, commercials, and theater plays often use these replicas to avoid using real food during filming.
-This way, scenes involving food can be filmed repeatedly without waste.
+Movies, series, commercials, and theater productions often use these replicas to avoid using real food during filming.
+Thus, scenes involving food can be filmed repeatedly without waste.

 Toys and Decoration

-In addition to the display cases, miniatures of these replicas are turned into keychains, refrigerator magnets, and even collectible items.
+In addition to displays, miniatures of these replicas are turned into keychains, refrigerator magnets, and even collectible items.
 These small objects are popular among tourists and enthusiasts of Japanese culture.

 The Art Behind the Replicas

-Creating a perfect replica requires skill comparable to that of preparing the real dish.
-The artists responsible are trained to reproduce every detail with precision, from the translucence of a slice of watermelon to the shine of sushi rice.
+Creating a perfect replica requires skill comparable to preparing the real dish.
+The artists responsible are trained to reproduce every detail with precision, from the translucence of a watermelon slice to the shine of sushi rice.
 This dedication has transformed food replicas into a form of art, with exhibitions and competitions that celebrate the creativity and innovation of this practice.

 Renowned companies like Iwasaki Be-I and Ganso Shokuhin Sample-ya are pioneers in this sector, offering thousands of options that meet the demands of different audiences and markets.